-If you’re a business unit executive, product management, digital/e-commerce, technology, or marketing leader with accountability and responsibility for securing budget dollars, or a member of a project management office supporting business unit leaders, this is for you.
+If you’re a business unit executive, product management, digital/e-commerce, technology, or marketing leader with accountability and responsibility for securing budget dollars or a member of a project management office supporting business unit leaders, this is for you.

 What is a 3D project business case?

-A solid 3D project business case is a structured story of value and opportunity – or opportunity cost – of a proposed project.
+A solid 3D project business case is a structured story of the value and opportunity – or opportunity cost – of a proposed project.

 Why build a 3D project business case?